Kale-Grabovski/iq/README.md

 `php bin/console doctrine:migrations:migrate`

-Now we are able to run console command to parse the currencies:
+Now we are able to run console command to parse the currencies with optional --date param:

 `php bin/console rate:parser --date=2017-03-25`

---date param is optional.
+As I understand we should run this command in about 3PM on Moscow time each day.

 To run API requests: